What Causes Short Sightedness?

 By Author: Alex J Shortt

-Short-sightedness, also called myopia, is the eye condition that causes distant objects to appear blurred, while close objects can be seen clearly.
-This usually occurs because the eyes grow longer than that of someone that can see well at distance.
-Approximately 1 in every 6 British adults is myopic (17.8% of the population).
+Short-sightedness, otherwise known as myopia, is the eye condition that causes distant objects to appear blurred, while close objects can be seen clearly.
+Approximately 1 in every 6 British adult is myopic (17.8% of the population).

-Typically, the onset of short-sightedness occurs in school age around the 6 to 14 years of age and progresses over time during the teenage years when the body grows rapidly and the eyes exert more hours of near work.
-It usually stabilises in the early years of adulthood.
+Typically, the onset of short-sightedness occurs in school-age around 6 to 14 years of age and progresses over time during the teenage years when the body grows rapidly and the eyes exert more hours of near work.
+However, it usually stabilises in the early years of adulthood.

 Download Information Pack